mbreed-author/mbreed-author.github.io/_posts/2021-12-23-events-notes-1.md

 ## Chapter 4:  The Queen's Speech

 7. **The Ship and Shovell** is an old London pub with [a unique layout](https://www.tripadvisor.co.uk/Restaurant_Review-g186338-d2074032-Reviews-Ship_Shovell-London_England.html).
 This becomes important later in Chapter 14.
+I recommend a visit: it serves a fantastic steak and ale pie.

 8. **Moral Rearmament** was an idealistic Christian peace movement in the 1930s.